mdbraber/acmeproxy/README.md

 - `ACMEPROXY_HOST`: listen on this host for requests (default: 127.0.0.1)
 - `ACMEPROXY_PORT`: listen on this port for requests (default: 9095)

 You need to also specify the relevant options for the provider you've chosen.
 See the [lego](github.com/xenolf/lego) documentation.

+If you want to provide proxies for multiple providers, start multiple instances on different hosts/ports.

 # Example
 You need a version of lego that supports the acme-proxy provider (see my [fork](github.com/mdbraber/lego))